UPPMAX/HPC-python/docs/day3/big_data.rst

 1a.
 Log in to a Desktop (ThinLinc or OnDemand) (see :ref:`common-login`)

-.. admonition:: Linmks and addresses
+.. admonition:: Links and addresses

    - Tetralith (ThinLinc client: ``tetralith.nsc.liu.se``)
    - Dardel (ThinLinc client: ``dardel-vnc.pdc.kth.se``)